 Skipping payments appeals to people during the holidays because they likely feel like they need to buy a ton of gifts for their friends and family.
 That means any skipped payments probably aren’t going to end up in your retirement account.

 Instead, the money will be spent on presents your friends and family won’t even remember next year.
 Honestly, do you remember what everyone got you for Christmas last year?
-Didn’t think so.
+I didn’t think so.

 You Should Be Planning To Get Out Of Debt

 Instead of skipping a payment, you should be focused on how you can continue paying off your debt and affording the holidays at the same time.

 If you’re super motivated, you may even be trying to figure out how you can make an extra payment on your debt during the holidays, just like you should be doing every other month.